Feeling Out of Energy? Let's Get You Back on Track

 Feeling tired and lacking energy on most days is one of the early signs of burnout.
 According to a gallup, 23% of full-time employees say they feel burned out at work very often, and additionally, 44% reported feeling burned out sometimes.
 While getting the one element won’t solve burnout, I think it’s a place to start.

 I have had my fair share of trial and error cycles with trying to fit everything I need to get done to my calendar and actually have enough energy to go through it all.
-I have tried to share my energy fairly and try to do a little bit of work on every day of the week – including the weekends – and failed.
+I have tried to share my energy fairly and try to do a little bit of work every day of the week – including the weekends – and failed.
 I have tried to fit in working out 4 times a week on the busiest times – because it gives you energy! – and failed.
 I have tried to get used to and maintain a 5-6 hour sleeping schedule just to get some extra hours to my day and...
 Failed.

 Fortunately, I have also had some revelations along the way.
-So, if you are feeling you could use some guidance from someone that has tried it all to figure out how to take the most out of your energy and not waste it, here are the 3 things I have learned.
+So, if you are feeling you could use some guidance from someone that has tried it all to figure out how to make the most out of your energy and not waste it, here are the 3 things I have learned.

 1. Don’t use better time management methods to drain yourself more efficiently